low histamine banana bread recipe

 Low Histamine Faux Banana Bread Recipe

 It’s a distinct smell.
-Not too sweet, but just enough.
+Not too sweet, but just sweet enough.
 It brings back childhood memories of warm, soft, butter-laden treats… oh, to be able to eat a glorious slice of freshly baked banana bread once again.

-Low Histamine Banana Bread Recipe: Nutrition Info
+Low Histamine Faux Banana Bread Recipe: Nutritional Info

 Makes 10 slices